A+D Student Handbook

 Recommended spec:

-Student pricing available directly through Apple.
+Student pricing is available directly through Apple.

 Windows PC